LAPAROSCOPIC Surgery: A Modern Approach to Minimally Invasive Care

 Hysterectomy

-Removal of the uterus is much easier and less painful using laparoscopy.
+Removal of the uterus is now simpler, safer, and less painful with laparoscopic surgery.

 Ovarian Cyst Removal

-A less invasive way to remove painful or potentially dangerous ovarian cysts.
+A minimally invasive method to remove painful or dangerous ovarian cysts.

 Advantages of Laparoscopic Surgery